-Message Outline Email Message Draft Greetings!I am interested in your snow-removal service this winter.
-Interested Our details a. address b. driveway Questions: a. prepaid cost vs. one-time? b. discounts?
+Email Message Draft

+Greetings!
+I am interested in your snow-removal service this winter.

 We're at 5034 Tofino Crescent, and our driveway can fit four cars, so how much would that come to for the prepaid service?

 Alternatively, if we decide to do the snow removal ourselves for most of the winter but are in a jam at some point, is it possible to call you for one-time snow removal?
 How much would that be?
 Also, do you offer any discounts for first-time customers?
 Warm regards, Christine Cook